 DCLI enhances security by providing SSL communication and secret input functionality.
+You can also manually enable DCLI to run in FIPS mode.

 SSL Communication

 By default, DCLI verifies SSL certificates for HTTPS requests and throws an error message if it is unable to verify the certificate.